Wednesday Night League Only

 Relief from bridges

-- Hazard lines as marked by stakes or painted lines extend vertically, so there is no relief from the portion of a bridge that is within a hazard.
-If a portion of the bridge that is outside the boundary of a hazard causes interference with your stance or swing; proceed with the rule for immovable obstruction, as found in the appendix.
+- Penalty Area lines as marked by stakes, painted lines or the mow edge and extend vertically, so there is no relief from the portion of a bridge that is within a hazard.
+If a portion of the bridge that is outside the boundary of a hazard causes interference with your stance or swing; proceed with the rule for immovable obstruction.
+See USGA Rule 16.

 Relief from signs

-- There are several signs on Brookview, including those between holes 3 & 16 and between holes 7 & 16 as well on hole 15.
+- There are several signs on Brookview, including those between holes 3 & 16 and between holes 7 & 16 as well on hole 15 and 16 in the fairway.
 Even if these signs can be removed, they are considered by the course and the league as immovable obstructions.
 Proceed with the rule for immovable obstruction.

 Gold Tees (Revised February 2021)